-Lucky for me, our grilling guru Josh Bousel has a slew of well-tested recipes on the site already adapted for the home cook.
+Lucky for me, our grilling authority Josh Bousel has a slew of well-tested recipes on the site already adapted for the home cook.
 Here's what you should be serving this weekend.
 I mean it.

 The Main Course: Barbecue

-I'm in Texas, and in Texas, Barbecue Brisket is king.
+I'm in Texas, and in Texas, barbecue brisket is king.
 When done perfectly, the meat should hold together just well enough to slice cleanly, but melt into a wash of smoky beef fat on your tongue, the peppery, salty bark providing all the seasoning you need—no sauce necessary here!

-If pork is more your thing, check out these Competition-Style Ribs that produce picture-perfect results and have just the slightest hint of pull.
-Even better is our Pulled Pork, which comes out moist, juicy, and ready to be picked and stuffed into a bun.
+If pork is more your thing, check out these competition-style ribs that produce picture-perfect results and have just the slightest hint of pull.
+Even better is our pulled pork, which comes out moist, juicy, and ready to be picked and stuffed into a bun.

 There are some pitmasters in Texas who will get downright offended if you ask them for sauce, but in your home, you're the pitmaster, so you can do whatever the heck you like.
-You could do worse than cooking up a batch of our sweet and tangy Basic Barbecue Sauce.
+You could do worse than cooking up a batch of our sweet and tangy basic barbecue sauce.

 The side dishes are often an afterthought at barbecue joints (Need some vegetables with your beef?
 Ok, try the smoked turkey!), but a good vinegary potato salad or cole slaw can help cut the fatty meat, priming your mouth to fully enjoy the next bite.
-Our Creamy Potato Salad made with fingerling potatoes is a mayo-free salad with a bright, acidic flavor profile and a deeply potato-y flavor due to the use of lightly mashed potatoes in the creamy dressing.
+Our creamy potato salad made with fingerling potatoes is a mayo-free salad with a bright, acidic flavor profile and a deeply potato-y flavor due to the use of lightly mashed potatoes in the creamy dressing.

-Our Creamy Cole Slaw is similarly ultra-bright, made cabbage that gets quickly cured in a salt and sugar blend before being dressed in a mustard and vinegar-packed dressing.
+Our creamy coleslaw is similarly ultra-bright, made cabbage that gets quickly cured in a salt and sugar blend before being dressed in a mustard and vinegar-packed dressing.

 Drinks and Dessert

 Nothing washes down barbecue like cold beer, but sun tea comes in a close second.
-Here's a secret: for the very best sun tea, forget about the sun your tea will come out just fine (even better actually!) without it.
+Here's a secret: for the very best sun tea, forget about the sun and your tea will come out just fine (even better actually!) without it.

-Finally, a ooey, gooey Chess Pie makes for a fine post-brisket dessert before nap time.
+Finally, a ooey, gooey chess pie makes for a fine post-brisket dessert before nap time.